FieryCod/holy-lambda/doc/1-02-getting-started.md

     │       └── example
     │           └── core.cljc
     └── template.yml

     5 directories, 7 files
    ```

 2. Try to sync dependencies in project:

+   > :warning:  Ensure docker is running at this point

    ```
-   cd basic.example && bb stack:sync
+   cd holy-lambda-example && bb stack:sync
    ```

    The first sync is not always successful.
-If you see a message of not successful sync, then remove the `.holy-lambda` folder and run `bb stack:sync` once again.
+If you see a message of not successful sync, then run `bb stack:purge` and run `bb stack:sync` once again.
+   If this still fails, run `bb stack:doctor` for diagnostic information.
-   The purpose of the `sync` command is to gather all dependencies from `bb.edn`, `deps.edn` for both Clojure, Native and Babashka runtime.
-Syncs checks as well whether any additional layers for runtime should be published.
-If `:self-manage-layers` flag is set to `false`, then `holy-lambda` will automatically publish all necessary layers and output `ARN` of each.
+   The purpose of the `sync` command is to gather all dependencies from `bb.edn`, `deps.edn` for both Clojure, Native and Babashka, runtimes.
+By default, sync also checks whether any additional layers for runtime should be published (see `:self-manage-layers?` elsewhere**).

+**This behaviour may be overridden by changing `:self-manage-layers?` flag is set to `false`, then `holy-lambda` will automatically publish all necessary layers and output `ARN` of each.

 3. At this point you should have `.holy-lambda` directory in your project.
 If not then go to troubleshooting.
 Now you can choose one of three runtimes: